Office Etiquette: Should I Disclose My Health Problems at Work?

 FMLA applies to all public agencies, all public and private elementary and secondary schools, and companies with 50 or more employees.
 These employers must provide an eligible employee with up to 12 weeks of unpaid leave each year for any of the following reasons:

-for the birth and care of the newborn child of an employee;
+• For the birth and care of the newborn child of an employee

-for placement with the employee of a child for adoption or foster care;
+• For placement with the employee of a child for adoption or foster care

-to care for an immediate family member (spouse, child, or parent) with a serious health condition; or
+• To care for an immediate family member (spouse, child, or parent) with a serious health condition

-to take medical leave when the employee is unable to work because of a serious health condition.
+• To take medical leave when the employee is unable to work because of a serious health condition

-How much should I tell my employer?
+How much should I share when I disclose my health problems?

 Your medical conditions are your own so an employer is not entitled to, nor should they ask you for, the details.
 For FMLA however, you will be required to provide sufficient information for your employer to determine your eligibility for FMLA and that may be certification of a serious health condition by your provider, that you are incapacitated due to pregnancy, have been hospitalized overnight, are unable to perform the functions of the job etc.